-1.1 GENERAL PURPOSE
+1.1.
+GENERAL PURPOSE

 The Public Employees Retirement Association (PERA) was established in 1931 to provide retirement, survivor and disability benefits to public employees.
-A public employee is defined as "a government employee or a public officer performing personal services for a governmental subdivision ..., whose salary is paid, in whole or in part, from revenue derived from taxation, fees, assessments. or from other sources."
-1
+A public employee is defined as "a government employee or a public officer performing personal services for a governmental subdivision ..., whose salary is paid, in whole or in part, from revenue derived from taxation, fees, assessments, or from other sources."

-Α. Exclusive Benefit of Members and Beneficiaries
+A. Exclusive Benefit of Members and Beneficiaries

-(Applicable to Police and Fire Fund, Basic Fund and Coordinated Fund, Local Correctional Employees Retirement Plan and Minneapolis Employees Retirement Fund.)
+(Applicable to Police & Fire Plan, General Plan, and the Correctional Plan.)

-PERA was established "to provide for the retirement of [its] members and to provide funds for the beneficiaries of members in the event of death of a member" and is be maintained for the exclusive benefit of its members and beneficiaries.3 Except as provided in Minnesota Statutes § 356.001, subd.
+PERA was established "to provide for the retirement of [its] members and to provide funds for the beneficiaries of members in the event of death of a member"2 and is be maintained for the exclusive benefit of its members and beneficiaries.3 Except as provided in Minnesota Statutes § 356.001, subd.
 2 and 3, no part of the moneys of the funds shall revert to the fund, or be used for, or diverted to, purposes other than the exclusive benefit of the members or their beneficiaries.4